 In October 2007, we entered into a research funding and option agreement for certain technologies from The Scripps Research Institute (TSRI).
 Under the agreement, we provide funding to TSRI to conduct certain research activities.
 The agreement renews automatically for successive 12 month periods starting on May 31st of each year unless we provide 30 days' prior written notice to terminate the agreement.
 TSRI has the right to terminate the agreement if we fail to make any payment under the agreement or for breach or insolvency.
 Under the research funding and option agreement, TSRI has granted us options to enter into license agreements to acquire rights and exclusive licenses to develop, make, have made, use, have used, import, have imported, offer to sell, sell, and have sold certain licensed products, processes and services based on certain technology arising from the sponsored research activities.
 Pursuant to the terms of these license agreements, TSRI is entitled to receive tiered royalties as a percentage of net sales and a percentage of nonroyalty revenue we may receive from our sublicensees or partners, with the amount owed decreasing if we enter into the applicable sublicense or partnering agreement after meeting a specified clinical milestone.
 In addition, we are obligated to pay TSRI up to an aggregate of \$2.75 million under each license agreement upon the achievement of specific clinical and regulatory milestone events.
 In January 2015, we and TSRI entered into an amended and restated research funding and option agreement pursuant to which we agreed to issue 119,840 shares of our common stock to TSRI in consideration for the adjustment of sublicense payments and the assignment of certain intellectual property rights by TSRI to us.
 The \$1.4 million fair value of the common stock issued to TSRI was recorded to research and development expense.
 We issued the shares of common stock to TSRI on March 31, 2015.
-During the six months ended June 30, 2016, we provided \$0.4 million of additional funding to TSRI
+We provided \$0.4 million of additional funding to TSRI for research conducted between January 2016

-During the three months ended June 30, 2016 and 2015, excluding the fair value of the common stock issued to TSRI described above, we recognized expense under the agreement in the amount of \$0.3 million and \$0.2 million, respectively.
-During the six months ended June 30, 2016 and 2015, excluding the fair value of the common stock issued to TSRI described above, we recognized expense under the agreement in the amount of \$0.7 million and \$0.3 million, respectively.
-A member of our board of directors is a faculty member at TSRI and such payments fund a portion of his research activities conducted at TSRI
+During the three months ended September 30, 2016 and 2015, we recognized expense under the agreement in the amount of \$0.2 million.
+During the nine months ended September 30, 2016 and 2015, excluding the fair value of the common stock issued to TSRI described above, we recognized expense under the agreement in the amount of \$0.9 million and \$0.5 million, respectively.
+A member of our board of directors is a faculty member at TSRI and such payments fund a portion of his research activities conducted at TSRI.

-During the three months ended June 30, 2016 and 2015, we provided charitable donations to the National Foundation for Cancer Research of \$0.1 million.
-During the six months ended June 30, 2016 and 2015, we provided charitable donations to the National Foundation for Cancer Research of \$0.2 million.
+During the three months ended September 30, 2016 and 2015, we provided charitable donations to the National Foundation for Cancer Research of \$0.1 million.
+During the nine months ended September 30, 2016 and 2015, we provided charitable donations to the National Foundation for Cancer Research of \$0.3 million.
 We have requested that the donations be restricted to certain basic research in cancer biology and therapeutics, a portion of which funds research activities conducted at TSRI in the laboratory of a member of our board of directors.